vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

     app.tanzu.vmware.com/workload-type: web

-  # declare the set of components that form the software supply chain that
+  # declare the set of resources that form the software supply chain that
   # we are building.
   #
-  components:
+  resources:
     #
     - name: source-provider
-      # declare that for this supply chain, a source-provider component is
+      # declare that for this supply chain, a source-provider resource is
       # defined by the `ClusterSourceTemplate/source` object, making the source
-      # information it exposes available to further components in the chain.
+      # information it exposes available to further resources in the chain.
       #
       templateRef:
         name: source
         kind: ClusterSourceTemplate

     - name: image-builder
-      # declare that for this supply chain, an image-builder component is
+      # declare that for this supply chain, an image-builder resource is
       # defined by the `ClusterImageTemplate/image` object, making the image
-      #information it exposes available to further components in the chain.
+      #information it exposes available to further resources in the chain.
       #
       templateRef:
         name: image
         kind: ClusterImageTemplate
       # express that `image-builder` requires source (`{url, revision}`)
-      # information from the `source-provider` component, effectively making
+      # information from the `source-provider` resource, effectively making
       # that available to the template via `$(sources[0].)$` interpolation.
       #
       sources:
-        - component: source-provider
+        - resource: source-provider
           name: source
 ```